Ridhyka/WatchFlix/README.md

 - **The Movie Database (TMDB)**: For fetching movie data such as titles, posters, descriptions, ratings, and more.

 ---
+## 🌟 Key Highlights

+- **User-Friendly UI**: An intuitive design ensuring a seamless user experience.
+- **Real-Time Data**: Fetches up-to-date movie details from TMDB API.
+- **Scalability**: Built with modern tools, making it easy to extend features in the future.

 ## 📂 Folder Structure